 Korlym should never be taken by women who are pregnant or who might become pregnant.
 Taking Korlym during pregnancy will result in the loss of a pregnancy.
 A pregnancy test is required before starting Korlym or if treatment is interrupted for more than 14 days.
 Talk with your doctor about how to prevent pregnancy.

 Tell your doctor and pharmacist about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Korlym and certain other medications may affect each other or may cause side effects.
+Korlym and certain other medicines, may affect each other or may cause side effects.

 Do not take Korlym if: